mwong770/Mongo-News-Scraper/README.md

 * Read the latest scraped articles from NPR when first entering the site
 * Read the headline, summary and byline of newly scraped articles
 * Click "Read" to read the full article on NPR's website
-* Leave and read notes on articles
+* Add notes to articles
 * Save and unsave articles
 * Click "Saved" to see only saved articles
 * Hide and unhide articles